fbpx

 Kluane National Park and Reserve of Canada, Canada | Photo by kalenemsley

-Canada’s Kluane National Park and Reserve has many claims to fame, but Mount Logan is undeniably the star attraction.
+Canada’s Kluane National Park and Reserve have many claims to fame, but Mount Logan is undeniably the star attraction.
 At over 19,500 feet tall, this mighty mountain is the tallest in the Great White North.

 14. Atlin Provincial Park

 Of the four hiking trails open in Atlin, the most famous starts at the Llewellyn Inlet and leads to a fabulous viewing spot for the park’s largest glacier (also named Llewellyn).
-Other popular activities in Atlin include hunting, kayaking on Atlin Lake, and fishing for trout.
-If you’re visiting in the wintertime, keep in mind that snowmobiling is only legal across Atlin Lake.

 For more info on the park’s rules and restrictions, consider visiting Atlin Provincial Park’s webpage.

-16. Davidson Glacier
+15. Davidson Glacier

 Huge Davidson Glacier view at a distance